 The assessment guides aim to complement and build upon existing methods and approaches.
-For example, the Transformational Change Methodology is informed by papers such as From Theory to Practice: Understanding Transformational Change in NAMAs.8 The Sustainable Development Methodology builds on resources such as Framework for Measuring Sustainable Development in NAMAs9 and the Sustainable Development co-Benefits Tool of the Clean Development Mechanism.

-10 The transport sector methodology focuses on pricing measures, which is the gap highlighted by the Compendium on Greenhouse Gas Baselines and Monitoring: Passenger and Freight Transport.11 Each of the documents highlights related methods, tools and resources.
+For example, the Transformational Change Methodology is informed by papers such as From Theory to Practice: Understanding Transformational Change in NAMAs.
+The Sustainable Development Methodology builds on resources such as Framework for Measuring Sustainable Development in NAMAs and the Sustainable Development co-Benefits Tool of the Clean Development Mechanism.
+The transport sector methodology focuses on pricing measures, which is the gap highlighted by the Compendium on Greenhouse Gas Baselines and Monitoring: Passenger and Freight Transport.
+Each of the documents highlights related methods, tools and resources.
+The series of ICAT assessment guides is consistent with the Greenhouse Gas Protocol Policy and Action Standard, which provides methods to estimate the GHG impacts of policies and actions.
+In particular, the GHG methodologies and the Sustainable Development Methodology follow the same basic structure and series of steps, and use many of the same concepts, while providing specific rather than general methods for various sectors.
+The assessment guides, including this Introduction to the ICAT Assessment Guides, adapt tables, figures and text from the Policy and Action Standard, where relevant.
+For readability, not all text taken directly or adapted from the Policy and Action Standard is cited.